-The school is built on one level and is therefore accessible throughout for those with impaired mobility, apart from one mobile classroom, 'The Sky Hub', which is currently used as a special educational needs environment.
-All interventions such as 'Lego Therapy' and 'Time to Talk' are run in The Sky Hub and the SENDCo is also based there.
-If access is an issue for a physically disabled child who requires additional support, the 1:1 or group intervention could be run within the main part of the school, such as the library.
-There are access points all around the school that have slopes, enabling wheelchair access.
+The school is built on one level and is therefore accessible throughout for those with impaired mobility, apart from one mobile classroom which is used as a technology room at present.
+Two classrooms have ramps for wheelchair access and others have small steps.
 There is a large toilet with suitable access and aids for wheelchair users.
 The physical needs of children and of their parents are taken into account when children are allocated to particular classes and classrooms at the start of the school year.